withanage/HEIDIEditor/README.md

 #### Thanks
-  1. [JetBeains ] (http://www.jetbrains.com) for the opensource license
+  1. [JetBrains ] (http://www.jetbrains.com) for the opensource license